KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ## Views

 KeyboardKit has a bunch of autocomplete-related views.
-For instance, the ``AutocompleteToolbar`` can be added above a keyboard to mimic a native iOS autocomplete toolbar:
+For instance, the ``AutocompleteToolbar`` can be used to mimic a native iOS autocomplete toolbar:

 ```swift
 struct KeyboardView: View {